Direct Line magazine

 Carbon monoxide is produced when fuels don’t burn properly.
 Poisoning in the home will typically come from faulty gas appliances, improperly vented wood-burning stoves, and blocked or faulty chimneys with a live fire.

-Healthline believe you should always be monitoring carbon monoxide in the home, but especially when you have the following household appliances:
+Healthline believe you should always monitor carbon monoxide in the home, but especially when you have the following household appliances:

 • Boilers